What types of harassment restraining orders are there? How long do they last?

-Anyone who is a victim of harassment can file for a harassment restraining order (“HRO”) from district court.1 It does not matter what relationship you have with the harasser.
+Anyone who is a victim of harassment, or the victim’s guardian or conservator, can file for a harassment restraining order (“HRO”) from district court.1 It does not matter what relationship the victim has with the harasser.
 To see the legal definition of harassment for the purposes of getting an HRO, go to What is the legal definition of harassment in Minnesota?

 1 MN Code § 609.748(2)

 What protections can I get in a harassment restraining order?

 A temporary or final harassment restraining order can order the harasser to (1) stop harassing you; and (2) have no contact with you.1

 1 MN Code § 609.748(4)(a),(5)(a)

 Can a minor get a harassment restraining order?